1upvc/landj-starter-gatsby-cms/src/pages/products/index.md

 path: /products
 title: Our Lovable Fritter
 image: /img/Fritterbasketfull.jpg
-heading: A fritter with a bit of a kick
+heading: Junie's Spicy Fritter
 description: >-
-  Meet our lovable all natural vegetarian fritter.
-Our process brings complex ingredients and techniques together to make our wonderful fritters.
+  Meet our lovable all natural vegetarian (and vegan) fritter.
+Junie has always loved these fritters and with his mom at L&J Family Foods has brought them to share with local and state communities.
+Our delicious fritters can be found in a variety of different contexts and complement your other favorite beverages and sauces.
 intro:
   blurbs:
     - image: /img/batter-mix.png